Edith Hall

 Edith Hall (born 4 March 1959) is a British scholar of classics, specialising in ancient Greek literature and cultural history, and professor in the Department of Classics and Ancient History at Durham University.
 She has spoken on the radio and appeared on television as an expert in Ancient Greek society, literature and theatre.
-Her book Facing down the Furies: Suicide, the Ancient Greeks, and Me (2024, Yale University Press) has been shortlisted for the 2024 London Hellenic Prize.
+Her book Facing down the Furies: Suicide, the Ancient Greeks, and Me (2024, Yale University Press) won the 2024 International Hellenic Prize.
 As of 2025, her most recent book is Classical Civilisation and Ancient History in British Secondary Education, written with Arlene Holmes-Henderson (2025, Liverpool University Press).

 Education

 Edith Hall was born in Birmingham and attended school in Nottingham.
 She won a major open scholarship to Wadham College, Oxford, where she studied for a BA degree in classics and modern languages.
 She gained first class honours in 1982, and went on to a DPhil degree at St Hugh's College, Oxford, which she completed in 1988.
 Her doctoral thesis was awarded the Hellenic Foundation Prize.